prettyruby/UCI_HAR_Tidy_Data_Assignment/Codebook_run_analysis.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-The units of these measurements should be in Hertz.
+The acceleration signals were measured in standard gravity units 'g'.
+The angular velocity vector measured by the gyroscope were captured in radians/second.

 tBodyAcc-XYZ